 The following two-part series looks at the challenges and opportunities family businesses face when effecting change in areas of the lifecycle of a family business and, in particular, the transition from one generation to the next.
 The first part will explore two case studies of family businesses that were not “all in” during these lifecycle moments and the impacts of this lack of commitment.
 The second part will explore two case studies of family businesses that were “all in” and the successes that resulted from this work.

 While the following engagements both began with the intention of creating meaningful change in different areas of the family business, they were both ultimately unsuccessful due to a lack of commitment or alignment on the part of one or multiple family members.
-This failure to commit to the work can manifest in different forms, ranging from false promises on the willingness to change to an inability or desire to align with other family members on the direction in which to transition the business.
+This failure to commit to the work can manifest in different forms, ranging from false promises on the willingness to change to an inability to align with other family members on the direction in which to transition the business.
+While a key part of my role as the consultant is to help guide family members to commit and stay the course, there are times when clients are unable to fully commit to the work that needs to be done.
 Each of these case studies describes an engagement with a goal for the company that never came to fruition and shows how family members not being “all in” encumbers the process and negatively impacts a successful outcome.

 Case #1: New Leadership for Generation Three

-John is the second-generation CEO of a third-generation family-run real estate development business.
+John is the 2nd generation CEO of a 3rd generation family-run real estate development business.
 Over the past 35 years, he has grown the company into what it is today, and while John’s two children, Amy and Andy, are in the business as well, it’s always really been John’s show.
 Now it’s come time to transition the family business leadership from John to the next generation, and I was brought in to facilitate this process.

 Ego vs. Leadership

-While John said he was ready to work with a consultant, his narcissistic tendencies around his role in the business would not allow him to commit to the work.
-Amy and Andy were actively participating in the leadership development plan, while John was just kind of running through the motions.
+While John said he was ready to work with a consultant, his behavior proved otherwise.
+When the engagement began, Amy and Andy were actively participating in the leadership development plan, while John was just kind of running through the motions.
 Meetings that could have been productive conversations broke down due to John’s resistance and unwillingness to shift his perspective.

 He would allow his emotions to dictate his actions, getting frustrated when he felt we were pushing him to do something he didn’t really want to do.
 John would lash out, blaming me, the consultant, for dynamics that had been a problem long before I got involved.
 John would create stories in his head, fabrications of events that never actually happened in an attempt to create the reality he wished were the truth.
 You can imagine how hard this was for Amy and Andy, sitting there while their father disengaged, completely hamstringing the process and hindering the engagement.